-However, you don’t have to worry as there are several alternative methods to reset your Firestick without a remote or WiFi connection.
+However, there’s no need to fret as there are multiple alternatives for resetting your Firestick without using a remote or a WiFi connection.

 To get started, let’s first understand what the HDMI-CEC feature is and how it can be used to reset your Firestick.